zzonyo/trust-docs-test/source/index.html.md

 |	errMessage ]}	|	string	|	FALSE	|	Error message for rejection	|

 Note:<br>
-•	The acceptance of offer cancellation does not implicate a success of cancellation.
-User should query that offer after the cancellation to confirm its status. <br>
+•	The acceptance of offer cancellation does not implicate the success of cancellation.
+Users should query the relevant offers after the cancellation to confirm their status. <br>

 ## Cancel all lending/borrowing offers

 POST /v2/c2c/cancel-all<br>
 API Key Permission: Trade<br>
-Maximum 500 offers can be cancelled in a request. (to be cancelled in descending order of offerId)<br>
+Maximum 500 offers can be cancelled in a single request. (to be cancelled in descending order of offerId)<br>

 ### Request Parameter
 |	Field	|	Data Type	|	Mandatory	|	Description	|